giantswarm/docs/src/content/tutorials/observability/data-exploration/accessing-grafana/_index.md

 ---
-linkTitle: How to access Grafana
+linkTitle: Accessing Grafana
-title: How to access Grafana and it's dashboards
+title: How to access Grafana dashboards
-description: Guide explaining how to get access to the data we collect on your management and workload clusters.
+description: Guide explaining how to get access to the data collected and stored by the Observability Platform.
 menu:
   main:
-    identifier: getting-started-observability-visualization-access
+    identifier: tutorials-observability-data-exploration-accessing-grafana
-    parent: getting-started-observability-visualization
+    parent: tutorials-observability-data-exploration
 weight: 40
 aliases:
   - /getting-started/observability/visualization/access